NATHAN J. MCNEESE

 • Awarded the 2022 College of Engineering, Computing and Applied Sciences Junior Faculty Researcher of the Year and CECAS Nominee for Clemson University Junior Faculty Researcher of the Year.

-• Received 23 grants and/or gifts from funding organizations such as NSF, AFOSR, ONR, ARO, US Department of Education, AHRQ, and Clemson University in past 5 years.
+• Received over 30 grants and/or gifts from funding organizations such as NSF, AFOSR, ONR, ARO, US Department of Education, AHRQ, and Clemson University in past 5 years.

-• Five best papers received or nominated for Best Paper Award in ACM CSCW, iConference, ACM HAI, HICSS, and IEEE Cogsima.
+• Nine best papers received or nominated for Best Paper Award in ACM CSCW, iConference, ACM HAI, HICSS, and IEEE Cogsima.

 • Current Member of National Academy of Science Committee on Human-Systems Integration Research.